iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.7/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> I don't receive any volunteer marshall opportunities which is frustrating to do Your response would make sense if I wasn't in the same household who has their phone pinging with opportunities all day ..<br> :date: __2021-06-05 20:45:54__

 > Been stuck on the loading screen for 4 days now...<br> :date: __2021-05-27 18:40:24__

 > Doesn't pick up shifts within 25.
 Only when I'm in a big city and not from home base!
 Even though I live closer to the shifts being offered!
 Live in Skelton (North East Yorkshire).
 Don't get anything at all even for shifts at Redcar - though can see shifs at Redcar when I'm in Middlesbrough!<br> :date: __2021-05-19 17:05:11__